Site Preparation for Structures

 - Auger anchors may be required by county/city codes.
 Check with your local county/city building codes.

-- Cinder blocks, inevitably, there will be some “setting” after your shed is delivered or built on site.
+- Cinder blocks, inevitably, there will be some “settling” after your shed is delivered or built on site.
 Placing a structure up on cinder blocks greatly increases the risk that your structure will settle unevenly.
 This can create twisting and off set doors and window frames.
 Additionally, delivery and placement of structure can be more difficult with cinder blocks as a base.